Login Security for Community Websites: Forums, Groups, and Networks

 - Moderator actions are protected by 2FA.

-This strategy mitigates abuse while preserving accessibility for authorized users.
+This strategy prevents abuse while preserving accessibility for authorized users.

 2. Limit Login Attempts

-- Limit login attempts per user, enhancing login security for community websites.
+- Limit login attempts per user to enhance login security on community websites.

 - Applying temporary or permanent lockouts